qday-io/qday-deploy/docs/step-by-step/main-node-config.md

 1. > You can initialize EOA accounts with a starting balance by adding them to the `genesis` array.
 For EOA, only `accountName`, `balance`, `nonce`, and `address` are required.
 The `balance` is specified in wei.

-2. >l1Config2.`chainId` Keep it the same，
+2. > l1Config2.chainId should be kept the same.
+If you need to change it, make sure it matches the DA node configuration.
 3. >l1Config2 other fields from deploy_output.json from DA node of build
-4. >`genesisBlockNumber` from deploy_output.json
+4. >`genesisBlockNumber` from deploymentBlockNumber of deploy_output.json
 5. >`root` If you change genesis, root will automatically change
-6. >You can also initialize accounts in the genesis block
+6. >You can also initialize accounts in the genesis block,like this

+    ```jsonc
+        {
+          // Account name or description
+          "accountName": "user1",
+          // Initial balance in wei (e.g., 1 ETH = 1e18 wei)
+          "balance": "1000000000000000000", // 1 ETH
+          // Initial nonce
+          "nonce": "0",
+          // EOA address
+          "address": "0x1234567890abcdef1234567890abcdef12345678"
+          // No bytecode or storage for EOA
+        }
+    ```

 ---